orodsem/trout/README.md

 3. DB configuration details can be changed at ~/Sites/trout/app/config/parameters.yml
 4. Behat scenarios can be found at ~/Sites/trout/features/trout.feature
 5. Entity validation done by Annotation in each entity.
+6. After an image uploaded, it gets encrypted and saved /app/files/<kernel_dev>/ and image details saved in tout_file table.

 End Points